arkadiuszPasciak/windows98/README.md

 - Clone this project to your computer `git clone https://github.com/arkadiuszPasciak/windows98`
 - Install dependencies `npm install`
 - Run `npm run dev` to start development server and open `http://127.0.0.1:5173/` in your browser

+### Update packages

+[npm-check-updates](https://github.com/raineorshine/npm-check-updates) is fully compatible with yarn

+- Run `npm run packages-check-updates` to show all packages to upgrade in `package.json`
+- Run `npm run packages-update` to upgrade all packages in `package.json`
+- Run `npm run install` to install new versions

 ## Deploy